Do you need to reset Joomla password or Super User password?

-This happened to me quite a few times before I learnt to store my passwords in a safe place.
-However, if you do forget or lose your Joomla super administrator password, there is a very easy way to reset it to a default password (admin).
+This happened to us quite a few times before we learnt to store my passwords in a safe place.
+However, if you do forget or lose your Joomla super administrator password, there is a very easy way to reset the joomla admin password (admin).
 Use the steps below to set a new password.

-Access phpmyadmin using the database administrator and password which you should have available as part of your web hosting details
+You can reset the Joomla admin password if you have access to phpmyadmin.
+Browse to phpmyadmin using the database administrator and password which you should have available as part of your joomla web hosting details.

 Access the Users Table in phpMyAdmin

 - On the left, you will see 2 links, click on your Database name

 - Do not delete or change any of the tables if you do not know what you are doing.
 You can potentially corrupt your database, lose information or delete your whole database.

 - You will see all the table names are prefixed with some letters, e.g. adfa_